johncmerfeld/wayback/README.md

 Tracking changes:
   - Changed insert_one to update(... upsert = True)
   - Added list flattener
+  - Added string cleaner
+  - Changed from insert to update with $in
   - Add tagging function
   - Change structure of MongoDB documents
   - Added *preliminary* list of neighborhoods